reeserj/RFIA-bill-CommonSense/README.md

 SEC.
 206. IMPLEMENTING EFFECTIVE IRS GUIDANCE.

-(a) In General.—Not later than 1 year after the date of the enactment of this Act, the Secretary of the Treasury (or the Secretary’s delegate) shall adopt guidance relating to the following:
+(a) In General.—Not later than 90 days after the date of the enactment of this Act, the Secretary of the Treasury (or the Secretary’s delegate) shall adopt guidance relating to the following:

-(1) Classification of forks, airdrops, and similar subsidiary value as taxable, contingent upon the affirmative claim and disposition of the subsidiary value by a taxpayer.
+(1) Classification of forks, airdrops, and similar subsidiary value as taxable at the time the user sells the asset in question, contingent upon the affirmative claim and disposition of the subsidiary value by a taxpayer.
 Such guidance shall also permit a taxpayer to provide notification through an annual return or other appropriate means to the Internal Revenue Service relating to claim and disposition of, or disclaimer of, subsidiary value.

 (2) Merchant acceptance of digital assets and the tax treatment of payments and receipts, consistent with the amendments made by section 80603 of the Infrastructure Investment and Jobs Act, as amended by section 203.

 (3) Treatment of digital asset mining and staking, including mining and staking rewards, in which income is not realized until disposition of the assets produced or received in connection with such activity, in accordance with section 451(l) of the Internal Revenue Code of 1986 (as added by this Act).

-(4) Classification of charitable contributions greater than $5,000 of digital assets which are traded on established financial markets as contributions of readily valued property not requiring a qualified appraisal for purposes of section 170(f)(11)(A) of the Internal Revenue Code of 1986, as amended by this Act.
+(4) Classification of charitable contributions greater than $60,000 of digital assets which are traded on established financial markets as contributions of readily valued property not requiring a qualified appraisal for purposes of section 170(f)(11)(A) of the Internal Revenue Code of 1986, as amended by this Act.

 (5) Characterization of payment stablecoins (as defined in section 9801 of title 31, United States Code) as indebtedness.